oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

   > This is done to create a deterministic conversion.

   The tool SHOULD implement an option to use the latest available CWE version at the time of the conversion that still matches.

+* `/vulnerabilities[]/remediations[]`: The CSAF 2.0 to CSAF 2.1 converter MUST convert any remediation with the category `vendor_fix` into the category `optional_patch` if the product in question is in one of the product status groups "Not Affected" or "Fixed" for this vulnerability.
+  Otherwise, the category `vendor_fix` MUST stay the same.
+  The CSAF 2.0 to CSAF 2.1 converter MUST output a warning if the value of the category was changed including the products it was changed for.
+  If multiple products are associated with the remediation - either directly or through a product group - and the products belong to different product status groups, the CSAF 2.0 to CSAF 2.1 converter MUST duplicate the remediation, change the category in one instance to `optional_patch` and distribute the products accordingly as stated by the conversion rule.

 > A tool MAY implement options to convert other Markdown formats to GitHub-flavored Markdown.